contentful/ui-extensions-sdk/doc/widget-api-frontend.md

 This document describes the API that a custom widget can use to communicate with the Contentful Management App.

-You will need to include the `widget-ap` library in your HTML5 app like
+You will need to include the `widget-api` library in your HTML5 app like
 so:
 ~~~html
 <script src="https://contentful.github.io/widget-sdk/cf-widget-api.js"></script>